 The basics are covered – perfect!
 Now it’s time to look at the specifics.
 Each state will have different regulations and it’s important to be aware of them.
 Of course, your transportation provider, whether a 3PL or a direct carrier, will let you know what the requirements are, but doesn’t it feel better to KNOW what you are talking about?

 A load may require additional services outside of permits depending on the dimensions/weight which will differ state to state.
-There are multiple online resources available on oversize regulations by state that provide extensive information on the requirements and, quite often, the price.
+There are multiple online resources available on oversize regulations by a state that provide extensive information on the requirements and, quite often, the price.

 Resolution?
 Shipping oversize loads might be a hassle, and there are many details to keep in mind.
 The best and easiest way to handle your large and heavy freight is to team up with professionals who know what they are doing and will take the ‘weight’ off your shoulders!